 The Company will reimburse the Sponsor for office space, secretarial and administrative services provided to members of the Company's management team by the Sponsor, members of the Sponsor, and the Company's management team or their affiliates in an amount not to exceed \$15,000 per month in the event such space and/or services are utilized and the Company does not pay a third party directly for such services, from the date of closing of the Public Offering.
-For the period presented, the Company incurred \$45,000 of administrative services under this arrangement.
+For the three and nine months ended September 30, 2016, the Company incurred \$45,000 and \$135,000, respectively of administrative services under this arrangement.
 Upon completion of a Business Combination or the Company's liquidation, the Company will cease paying these monthly fees.